selvesandev/node-express-react-redux/README.md

 **No finally you can run you server**
 ```
-npm run serve
+npm start
 ```

-### Serving index.html file to the browser
+## Serving index.html file to the browser
 ```
 import express from 'express';
 import path from 'path';